Welcome to Video Advertising Documentation

 You can also manipulate your insertion policies through the Insertion Policy API.

 A new reporting tool, called Custom Reporting, is now available in Pulse.
-This reporting functionality utilises a new framework to allow for much more complex reporting than Insight.
+This reporting functionality utilises a new framework to allow for much more complex reporting.
 Instead of pre aggregating data, reports are scheduled and created on the fly.
 The result is a big increase in flexibility and range of data with the tradeoff of time to produce the report.

 - define reports on unaggregated data and pull the report,